sophiegioffre/MIT-realtime-bus-tracker/README.md

 # Real Time Bus Tracker
-This project shows real-time movement of all of busses on route 1 in Boston, MA, with a focus on the route between MIT and Harvard.

 ## DESCRIPTION
 This project shows a map of Boston centered on the area around MIT and Harvard.
 Bus stops between MIT and Harvard are designated with red map markers.
 Each blue map marker refers to a different bus.
 Every 15s the map updates the locations of each bus, moving the blue map markers.